 Dining under glass

-Neighbourhood chic meets rustic nature in the design of the eatery Castanyoles, at Four Seasons Hotel Bogotá Casa Medina.
-The Spanish restaurant and tapas bar, designed by local Saul Sasson, is decorated with warm colours, Spanish tiles and modern furnishings, all underneath a stunning glass atrium roof.
+Neighbourhood chic meets rustic nature in the design of Castanyoles, at Four Seasons Hotel Bogotá Casa Medina.
+The Spanish restaurant and tapas bar, designed by local Saul Sasson, integrates warm colours, Spanish tiles and modern furnishings underneath a stunning glass atrium roof.